Customer of a small business window shopping

 Be a better Yoda

-As part of the story of your company, you are the guide who helps your customer solve a problem in their life.
+As part of the story of your business, you are the guide who helps your customers solve a problem in their lives.
 You are the Yoda to their Luke Skywalker.
-Knowing as much as you can about this person before they come to you asking for help, will allow you to help them more effectively.
+Knowing as much as you can about this person before they come to you asking for help will allow you to help them more effectively.
 You can tailor your language in a way that is both authoritative and empathetic; this makes things far more personal for your customer and shows them they can truly trust you to help them with this problem.

 How do you find out all this information?

-It’s helpful to repeat this process at least once a year, to make sure your customer profile is still accurate.
-When first starting out, you could go every other year or so, depending on your industry.
+It’s helpful to repeat this process at least once a year to make sure your customer profile is still accurate.
+When first starting, you could go every other year or so, depending on your industry.

 Knowing your audience is key